errorbegone/ShoppingApp/README.md

-﻿# ShoppingIt
+﻿# ShopIt
-# Puddle E-Commerce Platform
+# ShopIt E-Commerce Platform

-Puddle is a full-featured e-commerce platform built using Django.
+ShopIt is a full-featured e-commerce platform built using Django.
 This project enables user authentication, product listings, and category management.
 It also implements dynamic item filtering, user-specific actions like item creation, editing, and deletion, and integrates Tailwind CSS for a responsive design.

 ## Features